Updated: Friday 19 July 2024

 Many residents have expressed concerns about The White Hart, in London Road, which is another empty former pub of local significance.

-However, as with Burn Bullock, the powers of the council, and its statutory partners, are limited due to its private ownership status.
+The council and the police carried out an inspection on Thursday 2 May.
+They discovered that the building was being occupied without proper authorisation, and this is now under investigation by the council.
+As with Burn Bullock, the powers of the council, and its statutory partners, are limited due to its private ownership status.